-Each motorhome alarm is installed with a Passive Infrared Detector (PIR) and a door contact sensor, fitted to the main exterior habitation door.
+Each motorhome alarm is installed with a Passive Infrared Detector (PIR).
+Additional sensors can be purchased from your dealer to enhance security.

 Passive Infra Red Sensor

 The wireless PIR sensor will detect movement in the motorhome and transmit a radio signal to the alarm module, if the alarm is on the siren will sound.